Eldeston/Creative-Computing/README.md

 This is an wiki repository for all my study resources for Creative Computing at Metaverse Age on BathSpa.
 ## About This Wiki
 Please use [Obsidian.md](https://obsidian.md/) to effectively use this archive to the fullest.
 This is especially true if you want to see Obsidian's graph view.
+## To Students
+While this wiki's other purpose is to help others, **NO PLAGIARISM** or I will personally sue you.
+To be safe, do not click on anything involving assessments that contain my work, thank you.
 # Documents
 - Main Documents
 	- [Calendar of Activities - AY 2024-2025](Important/Calendar%20of%20Activities%20-%20AY%202024-2025.pdf)